ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

 Keeping informed
 ================

-You should subscribe to:

-* The `news-for-maintainers repository <https://github.com/ansible-collections/news-for-maintainers>`_ to track changes that collection maintainers should be aware of.
+To track changes that affect collections:

+* Join the `Collection Maintainers & Contributors forum group <https://forum.ansible.com/g/CollectionMaintainer>`_.
+* Subscribe to the `news-for-maintainers repository <https://github.com/ansible-collections/news-for-maintainers>`_.
 Subscribe only to issues if you want less traffic.
-* The `Bullhorn <https://forum.ansible.com/c/news/bullhorn/17>`_ Ansible contributor newsletter.
+* Subscribe to the `Bullhorn <https://forum.ansible.com/c/news/bullhorn/17>`_ Ansible contributor newsletter.

 .. _coll_infrastructure_reqs:

 Collection infrastructure
 =========================

 The following guidelines describe the required structure for your collection: